-Our Compensation Committee is comprised solely of independent directors under applicable SEC rules and regulations and NASDAQ Listing Rules.
+Our Compensation Committee is composed solely of independent directors under applicable SEC rules and regulations and NASDAQ Listing Rules.
 The Compensation Committee's primary responsibility is to assist our Board in developing and reviewing our NEO Compensation Program and compensation considerations applicable to our directors.
-Specifically, the Compensation Committee is responsible for reviewing, and recommending to our Board for approval, the compensation and benefits paid to, and any other compensatory arrangements entered into with, our directors and senior executives, and for administering our cash and equity compensation plans.
+Specifically, the Compensation Committee is responsible for (i) reviewing, and recommending to our Board for approval, the compensation and benefits paid to, and any other compensatory arrangements entered into with, our Chief Executive Officer and directors (ii) approving the compensation and benefits paid to, and any other compensatory arrangements entered into with, our senior executives, and (iii) administering our cash and equity compensation plans.
 In discharging its responsibility to oversee the effective design of our NEO Compensation Program, the Committee regularly assesses each element of, and considers changes to, our NEO Compensation Program.

-All the members of our Board, other than Messrs.
-Randall and Schauser, are independent directors under applicable SEC rules and regulations and NASDAQ Listing Rules.
-Our Board provides final approval of the NEO Compensation Program.
-Both the Committee and our Board are comprised of several of our most significant stockholders, which makes them uniquely representative of the interests of our stockholders, providing even greater emphasis on aligning stockholder interests with those of management.
+All the members of our Board, other than Mr. Trigg, are independent directors under applicable SEC rules and regulations and NASDAQ Listing Rules.
+Our Board provides significant input and has ultimate oversight of our NEO Compensation Program; further, several of our significant stockholders sit on our Board, which makes it uniquely representative of the interests of our stockholders, providing even greater emphasis on aligning stockholder interests with those of management.